Brian Saady's Books

-This book series isn’t salacious, nor does it encourage a debaucherous lifestyle.
+This scholarly book series isn’t salacious, nor does it encourage a debaucherous lifestyle.
 Furthermore, these aren't frivolous issues.
 Examining these three topics reveals a great deal about our history, culture, political system, and much more.
 That’s why the Rackets book series, at times, touches upon so many other topics, including civil liberties, crony capitalism, geopolitics, human rights, economics, criminal justice, political science, criminology, and more.
 There are several shocking revelations in these books.
-Fortunately, the author included thousands of sources in a very reader-friendly and scholarly format.
+Fortunately, the author included thousands of sources in a very reader-friendly format.